 Rock cores to be utilized in under/current.
 Photo: Stephanie Garon.

 under/current explores issues around land claim and mining’s impact on one local economy driven by fishing, clean water, and environmental stability.
 Themes of economic and ecological intertwinement can be viewed as a microcosm of the concerns that face many communities throughout the New England-Acadian Forest ecoregion.
-Approaching the project from an object-based perspective allows Garon to create an immersive, site-specific installation with a humble elemental material at its center.
+Approaching the project from a materials perspective allows Garon to create an immersive, site-specific installation with a humble solid at its center.

 The artist considers the rock for where it intersects with another earthly inherited element: water.
 Permeated by concerns of security both corporal and economic, water is where extractive mining processes hold their most significant and potentially detrimental impact.
 When considering the effects of the proposed local mine, Garon interviewed those whose livelihoods place them in constant contact with water for bodily sustenance and economic surety.
 She spoke with kelp farmers and clam diggers and collaborated with earth scientists, geologists, and naturalists from NASA and the Urban Soils Institute to further learn about the extracted cores.
 The resulting exhibit toggles between macrocosmic climate-based phenomena and the hyper-local scale of individual lived experience.